robert-muriithi/SpaceXGo/README.md

 - [Logging Interceptor](https://github.com/square/okhttp/blob/master/okhttp-logging-interceptor/README.md) -  logs HTTP request and response data.
 - [Coil](https://coil-kt.github.io/coil/compose/)- An image loading library for Android backed by Kotlin Coroutines.
 - [Timber](https://github.com/JakeWharton/timber)- A logger with a small, extensible API which provides utility on top of Android's normal Log class.
+- [Chucker](https://github.com/ChuckerTeam/chucker)- Chucker simplifies the inspection of HTTP(S) requests/responses fired by your Android App.
+Chucker works as an OkHttp Interceptor persisting all those events inside your application, and providing a UI for inspecting and sharing their content.

 # Helpful Resources